EdioPaul/auto_zhonya/README.md

 # Note
-Items must be in the following slots after purchase:
+Item must be in the following slots after purchase:
-* Potions, slot number 1

 * Stopwatch or Zhonya, slot number 2
-* SummonerSpell heal, preparation F

 # Important

+if you don't want to use zhonya, hold the space key until you're in the base again, or life returns above 50%, which is how much is parameterized to apply zhonya.

-After consuming items, apply ALT+TAB to exit the game screen and come back, so that when the time is up the script applies again.
+After consuming zhonya, apply ALT+TAB during the item's cooldown time (120 seconds) to exit the game screen and come back, the script is applied again.
-This can be done after 15 seconds which is when you have new potion.

-* Countdown potion 15 seconds
 * Countdown zhonya 120 seconds
-* Countdown heal 240 seconds